jarrettmeyer/node_on_docker/README.md

 You are now inside your VM and ready to start your application.
 Change to your application directory (this gets mounted as `/home/vagrant/docker_demo`) and start up this application.
 This will build your Docker containers and run them.
-This will take a while to run - longer than the `vagrant up` step took.
+This will take a while to run &mdash; longer than the `vagrant up` step took.

 ```
 $ cd /home/vagrant/docker_demo